saujanya-umarji/tuts/README.md

-this is a tuts project, Updated by naveen
+this is a tuts project, Updated by Saujanya